RamSailopal/YottaDB-CI-Testrunner/README.md

 ![Alt text](YottaDB-Test-Results.PNG?raw=true "YottaDB Test Results")

-This repo designed for continuous integration testing run pipelines, that analyse entries in the YottaDB database
+This repo is designed for continuous integration testing run pipelines, that analyse entries in the YottaDB database

 # Installation